 Motorcycle riders are known for their rituals.
-Those ritualistic tendencies definitely come out when the riding season draws to a close.
+Those ritualistic tendencies come out when the riding season draws close.
 Most riders take one last big epic ride before they park their bikes for the winter and freezing temperatures.

-Any doubts you may have can be answered in the owner's manual that comes with your ride online or with the motorcycle storage tips below.
+Any doubts can be answered in the owner's manual which came with your ride or online or with the motorcycle storage tips below.
 And after one successful winter, every winter after that will be much easier.

-Better yet, Harley-Davidson has almost 700 dealers across the country with the capabilities to winterize your ride and store it safe and sound until spring.
-You'll be looking at around $319, with optional winter payment plans for those who prefer to pay as time goes by.
+Better yet, Harley-Davidson has almost 700 dealers nationwide with the capabilities to winterize your ride and store it safe and sound until spring.

-Some riders see winter as the ideal time to make motorcycle customizations or enhancements that they have been meaning to get done.
+Some riders see winter as the ideal time to make motorcycle customizations or enhancements they have meant to get done.
 They drop their bikes off in the winter and pick up their transformed custom pieces in the spring.
 Nagy says riders appreciate not having to pay until pick-up time.

 If you enjoy the ritual and want to self-storage it alone, here are essential tips to prepare your bike for winter storage.